stephanme/nibe-mqtt-gateway/README.md

   - to prevent misconfiguration: value can only be changed by +-10kWh
   - increases are set immediately
   - decreases are waited, i.e. energy counter stops counting for the diff to avoid breaking counter metrics
-- set energy counter to an initial value, no checks, can break counter metrics
+- set energy counter to an initial value without any checks - can break counter metrics
   - `curl -X POST -H "Content-Type: application/json" -d <energy in wh> http://nibegw/config/energymeter?init=true`
-- no reboot
+- no reboot when adjusting the energy meter

 ### Trouble Shooting